(χοῦς, χοεύς; choûs, choeús).

 Jug or decanter

 Jug or decanter (height a little over 20 cm); used on the second day of the Anthesteria during the wine-drinking competition.
 Probably used as a measure of volume for the prescribed quantity of wine.
 On Choes Day the three-year-old children receive a small choes decanter (H 6-8 cm) as a symbol of their entry into life.
 [2, 50f.; 1, 96ff.].

 As a measure of volume for liquids the chous is divided into 12 kotylai and 72 kyathoi and amounts to 1/12 of the metretes.
-Depending …
+Depending on the …